patschi/royalts-scripts/README.md

 Feel free to adjust the scripts to your personal or corporates needs, however it would be really awesome if you could share any improvements back with the community - thanks for any contributions!
 Any feedback, ideas and - of course - pull requests are strongly welcome!

+## ISSUES / FEEDBACK

+If you are having any questions, ran into any unexpected situations or when you experience any other issues, please [open an issue here on GitHub](/issues/).
+Thanks!

 ## Scripts

 ### importVIEnvironmentIntoRTS

 This script is automatically creating a Royal TS document based on a vSphere environment: It's importing virtual machines, hosts and the used vCenter, including the folder hierachy, IP addresses, the guest operating system, notes/description and more.
-[Checkout the script here!](/tree/master/importVIEnvironmentIntoRTS/)
+[Checkout the script here!](/importVIEnvironmentIntoRTS/)